-- Medicare Supplement (or Medigap) plans are private add-ons to Medicare which pay most of the costs that Original Medicare would leave to you.
+- Medicare Supplement (or Medigap) plans are private add-ons to Medicare.
+They pay most of the costs that Original Medicare would leave to you.

-- Medicare Advantage, formally known as Medicare Part C, can be purchased from Medicare-approved private insurers at a steep discount if you are unhappy with the coverage from Original Medicare.
+- Medicare Advantage (or Medicare Part C) can be purchased from Medicare-approved private insurers at a steep discount if you are unhappy with the coverage from Original Medicare.
+It has different costs, fewer doctors, and may include additional services like vision or drug coverage.
 It replaces Original Medicare for you.

-- You still need to maintain your Part A and B to remain on Medicare Advantage.
+- You still need to pay your Part A and B premiums to remain on Medicare Advantage.